-Sports Without Borders Conference 2013
+Sports Without Borders Conference 2015

-The essential conference for every grassroots sporting group, sports administrator, and community leader in local communities and local government
+"The essential event for every grassroots sporting group, administrator and community leader in local communities and local government."

 Learn the facts, hear the stories, and find out about best practice sports solutions.
 Your club, and your community, depend on it.